How to support victims/survivors of sexual assault

 The victim/survivor may tell you what they did to provoke the incident as a way of blaming themselves, such as “because I made him/her mad…” If the victim/survivor told someone else, such as a friend, roommate or family member, that person may have blamed them as well.
 We can help by giving the individual messages that counter this blame – “It wasn’t your fault.
 No matter what you did, no one deserves for this to happen to them.”

 The victim/survivor may have fear of judgment.
-Talking about their trauma often makes victim/survivors uneasy and heightens their sense of wariness.
-It is important that you remain open, free from judgment.
+Talking about their trauma often makes victims/survivors uneasy and heightens their sense of wariness.
+It is important that you remain open, and free from judgment.
 It doesn’t matter what they were wearing, that they were alone, etc. They did not deserve what happened to them.

 The victim/survivor may have concerns about what will happen to the perpetrator.
-Most types of violence happen between people who know each other; it is more likely than not that the victim/survivor cared for the perpetrator in some way
+Most types of violence happen between people who know each other; it is more likely than not that the victim/survivor cared for the perpetrator in some way.

 The victim/survivor may be worried that many other people will find out.
 This fear is one of the most significant reasons a victim/survivor leaves school after an incident occurs.
-Reassure the victim/survivor that you are willing to listen, and that there are confidential resources on campus as well.
+Reassure the victim/survivor that you are willing to listen, and that there are confidential resources on campus, as well.

 Common reactions a victim/survivor may experience following a traumatic event